demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-file-list-item-create
 ***
-Create a file list item with a given SHA-256 for a specific file list with a given file_list_guid.
+Creates a file list item with a given SHA-256 for a specific file list with a given file_list_guid.

 #### Base Command